marcos020499/rickandmortyApp/README.md

 #SRC
 # 🏗 Components
-The ready for use react-native-components are located in `src/Components`.
-They are designed to be used anywhere in your app.most components are designed to be reusable
+The ready for use react-native-components are located in `src/components`.
+They are designed to be used anywhere in your app.
+Most components are designed to be reusable
 # 🧰 Hooks
 animations for the app
 # 🏗 Pages